katiyarkartik0/Task-Manager-API/README.md

 {
     "id": 5,
     "title": "dsvkmcjkzxhjbdjwkd_",
     "description": "new du",
+    "flag": true,

 }
 ```
 > The below attributes are optional.
-If the attribute flag is not passed explicitly, it will automatically be created as false.
-Similarly, if the attribute priority_level is not passed explicitly, it will automatically be created as low.
+If the attribute priority_level is not passed explicitly, it will automatically be created as low.
 The attribute creation_date will be created automatically in the server(No need to pass explicitly).
 ```
 {
-    "flag": true,
     "priority_level": "low"
 }
 ```